 Additional rules may be added, such as restricting the words to a specific theme (e.g.: trees, cars, names of cities...).

-This game is also played in many other countries, usually replacing the "syllable rule" with a "letter rule" (i.e.: the next word has to begin with the last letter of the previous word), since most languages use letters instead of syllables for writing, and eliminating the "N rule".
+This game is also played in many other countries, although since most languages are encoded in phonemes instead of syllables the "syllable rule" is replaced with a "letter rule" (i.e.: the next word has to begin with the last letter of the previous word), and eliminating the "N rule".
 A common English variant is "Alphabet," where they think up words in alphabetical order (i.e.: "Apple," "board," "cart," etc until Z).

 Anime and Manga